odpi/egeria-docs/site/docs/concepts/asset.md

 ![Figure 1](asset-hierarchy.svg)
 > **Figure 1:** Hierarchy of asset types defined in the open metadata types

-**[Area 2](/egeria-docs/types/2)** of the open metadata types is where the asset hierarchy is built out.
+*[Area 2 of the open metadata types](/egeria-docs/types/2)* of the open metadata types is where the asset hierarchy is built out.

 ## Accessing asset content through connectors

-Egeria provides an open framework for accessing the content of digitized assets and the information about them.
+Egeria provides an open framework for accessing the content of digitized resources and the information about them.
 It is called the [Open Connector Framework (OCF)](/egeria-docs/frameworks/ocf/overview) and it provides specialized connectors (clients) for accessing specific types of assets and the information about them.

-The type of connector to use is specified in the [connection](/egeria-docs/concepts/connection) entity that is linked to the asset.
+The type of connector to use is specified in the [connection](/egeria-docs/concepts/connection) that is linked to the asset.

 [Model 0205](/egeria-docs/types/2/0205-Connection-Linkage) in the open metadata types shows how an asset is associated with a [connection](/egeria-docs/concepts/connection) object.
 The connection object provides the properties necessary to create a connector to access the asset's contents.